forestgrape/coronavirus/diagnosis_and_viral_load.md

   * People experiencing strong symptoms tend to have a higher viral load (lower CT values) both in NPS and saliva.
   * The NPS viral load is higher for the majority of testees.
   * The viral load in saliva and NPS differs a lot for some testees.
-* Figure 4 B shows that earlier after symptom onset (only symptomatic patients) patients get tested, the higher the viral load is.
+* Figure 4 B shows that earlier after symptom onset (mainly symptomatic patients) patients get tested, the higher the viral load is.

 #### Summary Matic